Daylio review. A diary app that pursues simplicity and functionality.

 Daylio is a great app to stay productive.

 The overall interface seems to be focused on these practical aspects.
-It’s an app that really shows “how I’ve been living” well.
+It’s an app that really shows “how I’ve been living” quite well.
 You can first set the overall feeling of the day with an emoji and then easily input the activities you did.
 And it’s a very suitable interface to check the week with statistics, compare it with the previous week, and figure out yourself in this way.
 Now that I think about it, was this app originally aimed at differentiating itself in this way?
 That thought crossed my mind as well.

 It’s cheap and overall pretty good

 I paid for it because it’s a diary app that I really like in terms of functionality, but I wonder if they could have given it some sensitivity since it was born as a diary.
-First, if it’s a diary app, you’ll choose an app by looking at the screenshots in the Play Store more than other apps, so I think it would be nice to focus on the appearance a little… Honestly, there are a majority of diary apps that are only plausible in appearance and not very comfortable for writing, but I think it is an app with a little more potential.
+First of all, if it’s a diary app, you’ll choose an app by looking at the screenshots in the Play Store more than other apps, so I think it would be nice to focus on the appearance a little… Honestly, there are a majority of diary apps that are only plausible in appearance and not very comfortable for writing, but I think it is an app with a little more potential.

 Daylio Summary